 The Japanese Boxwood features bright green, oval-shaped leaves that are somewhat larger, and slightly lighter green, almost having a yellow appearance, than the hybrid boxwoods most commonly seen in landscapes.
 This shrub makes an excellent medium to large hedge, and is quite simple to grow (even if it’s a slow growing shrub).

 This shrub is slightly less cold hardy than other commonly used boxwood varieties.
-Still a great choice for many gardeners in zones 5-9!
+Still a great choice for many gardeners in department of agriculture plant hardiness zones 5-9!
 This evergreen shrub keeps it’s green leaves through summer and fall.
+If protected from winter wind, it can stay green until temperatures drop.

 Check out our grow guide for boxwoods!